SWAT Kats: The Radical Squadron: Toys

 Remco produced a line of action figures in 1994 which included Razor, T-Bone, Dark Kat and Dr. Viper.
 Both White Castle and Carl's Jr. have offered SWAT Kats toys in their kids' meals in the 1990s.

 Video game

-The game SWAT Kats: The Radical Squadron, developed by AIM, was released by Hudson Soft on June 9, 1995, for Japan and August 21, 1995, in North America for the Super NES.
+The game SWAT Kats: The Radical Squadron, developed by AIM, was released by Hudson Soft on August 21, 1995, in North America for the Super NES.
 A Sega Mega Drive game based on SWAT Kats was in development by Traveller's Tales but it was cancelled before being completed.

+Comics

+On July 25, 2025, it was announced that a SWAT Kats comic book series would be published by Roditeli Productions.
+A Kickstarter for the comic was launched on October 28, 2025.
+It reached its main goal of $40,000 within the same day.